Send home this Summer Packet at the end of the year for parents and students to work on during the summer, if they choose.

 Many parents aren’t sure what to do with young children to promote learning in the summer, and tend to resort to worksheets and flashcards.
 Hopefully this packet provides them with fun, hands-on learning activities.
 Find more End of Year Activities.

-I send home a booklet with several activities parents can do at home with their children.
+Send home a booklet with several activities parents can do at home with their children.
 I also include a book list and website list.

 Ocean Animal Race (Counting Game)